JarekB-dev/byron-air/README.md

 ### Flow of Creating a Booking

-When user run the application is being presented with below screen:
+When user run the application, below screen is presented:

 ![Main Menu](assets/images/main_menu.png)

 > User can choose to Make a Booking or Retrieve already created Reservation.

-If user would like to make a booking then below screen is presented to the user.
+If user would like to make a booking, then below screen is shown.

 ![Country List](assets/images/country_list.png)